• Skip to primary navigation

 Italian rice balls are ready for frying

-Cook them for 6-8 mins, or until golden brown and melted in the center.
-Set them aside on a plate lined with a paper kitchen towel.
+Cook them on medium heat for 6-8 mins, or until golden brown and melted in the center.
+Set them aside on a plate lined with a paper towel.
+Serve them immediately while still warm with simple marinara sauce or tomato sauce, and a bowl of salad.

 arancini is dipped into tomato sauce